skopper/nicecal/README.md

 nicecal
 =======

 A Nice Calendar jquery plugin for showing a date icon.
+Awsomeness 100%!